 With this analysis, you’ll have a snapshot of your strengths and weaknesses relative to your competitors and develop an idea of where you will want to be.
 You can then develop an informed strategy to get more authority from stronger sites and develop your brand online.

 10. Evolving and Expanding your Strategy

-Although local search prowess is very important for local business.
+Although local search prowess is very important for local businesses.
 The digital search dynamics are constantly changing.
 It is important to take a step back on a regular basis and consider your strategy by asking questions to be sure your program is current and focused on your customers.
 Here are a few questions you want to be asking in light of the trends in 2017:

 - What websites, other than your business, have the most visibility for the topics and keywords relevant to your business?

 - Are you optimizing for “near me” searches?
 These have been on the rise.